«One, two, three, One, two, three... Ooops, the mike is on»

 Erzeran was perfectly mastering the situation.
 She climbed on stage and modestly answered the cheers.
 Everybody was waiting for the announcement three days later, but it was necessary to retrace the odyssey of the quantum telescope, and that strange Missing Planet affair.

-«Dear colleagues and peoples of the entire world.
+«Dear colleagues and people of the entire world.
 This is an historic announcement which is to be made.
 But my purpose here is only to recall how this historical discovery was made possible, the technological leap which allowed it.

 «Although everybody is educated with bases of quantum mechanics today, it is still useful to recall about this.
 The beginning of the 20th Century witnessed the discovery of atoms and their constitutive particles.
 Accustomed since an unmemorable time to think in terms of material, solid and «concrete» objects, scientists of that time imagined subatomic particles as beings some «balls of matter» having a shape, a volume, a solid surface.
 But in 1930, some theorists, known as the Copenhagen School, refuted this naïve conception: particles are abstract objects, which cannot be located, which do not have any shape, surface, etc. A particle can appear and disappear, can be simultaneously in several places, or have influence at an arbitrarily high distance, as demonstrated in the Aspect’s experiment, in the 1980’.

-«But there was still a lack of understanding, preventing most peoples to figure what particles really are.
+«But there was still a lack of understanding, preventing most people to figure what particles really are.
 There was still the idea that particles were «something material», and thus it was very difficult for most persons to understand how they could disappear, travel instantly or exist into two places simultaneously.
 This last barrier was overcome by Richard Trigaux, in 2000, who explained in his Book «General Epistemology» that particles are just mathematical objects, and nothing else.
 So they obey to mathematical laws, which are true everywhere at the same time, without accounting with distance, as observed in the Aspect’s experiment.
 They appear or disappear according to the true or false value of logical relations, without the need for anything mysterious beyond, which could «explain what is really matter».
 So all the odd results of the quantum mechanics appear in fact quite ordinary.
 Only our prejudices from our common experience make us find extraordinary or «unexplainable» that matter could appear and disappear, or exist in several places simultaneously.
 And what gives us the feeling of our solid «concrete» world is only the fact that our sensory organs are also made of the same mathematical objects, so they are able to give us data about other particles with which they interact: we touch, see, smell, and the like, and have the feeling of the things existing concretely, although our bodies also are only made of equations, of nothing.
 This discovery was the beginning of a completely new approach of metaphysics and relation between consciousness and matter.

 «Already at that time Richard Trigaux after many others had some feeling that the notion of place and distance could be overcome in certain conditions.
 He described in his book a system of quantum isolation caissons: We place a shuttle into one caisson, where it is completely isolated from the outside world.
 Thus its place loses any mathematical definition.
 The shuttle could thus as well reappear in another caisson, which could be located as far as we want, on another planet as well.
 On Earth, such a transportation mean could make completely obsolete train, plane, and even the Planetrans.